jonathansick/sickvim/README.md

   - `,tags` toggles the TagList pane
 * [Obsession](https://github.com/tpope/vim-obsession) — session persistence.
 Works great with the [tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) plugin.
 * [Syntastic](https://github.com/scrooloose/syntastic) — multi-lingual syntax checking.
 I use `flake8` to do style on syntax checking on Python code.
 See `ftplugin/python.vim` for my PEP8 exceptions.
-* [Supertab](https://github.com/ervandew/supertab) to handle completions with a tab.
-I'm looking to switch to YouCompleteMe for this task, though.
 * [NERDTree](https://github.com/scrooloose/nerdtree) — trusty file system explorer, like TextMate's drawer.
 Toggle the pane with `,n`.
 * [lusty](https://github.com/sjbach/lusty/) to make it easy to switch between buffers.
   - `,lj` brings up a list of recent buffers.
 Press a letter on home row to select that buffer then press they key again to switch to it.